 BJJ Full Guard Sweeps

 The BJJ sweeps are among the basic techniques in Brazilian Jiu-Jitsu to reverse the game.
-Besides, in most cases, people enjoy doing it, because it could be your move to escape a nasty position.
-Sometimes.
+Besides, people enjoy doing it in most cases because it could be your move to escape a nasty position.

 Hip Bump Sweep from Guard